jhower786/imathas_web_guide/index.md

   b.
 Show results on your computer after closing the assessment – this shows you the breakdown of student results after the assessment is finished. <br>
   c.
 Show answers automatically after closing the assessment – this shows the students whether or not their answer is correct as well as the correct answer on their screens.<br> <br>

   9)	If you wish the question to have a time limit, you will need to check "Use per-question time limit" and set the time you wish.
-If selected, students will see the time running out on their screens during the assessment.
-Note: the default is to not have a time limit for the question. <br>
+If selected, students will see the time running out on their screens during the assessment.  <br>
+  <i> Note: the default is to not have a time limit for the question. </i> <br>
   <img class="livepollimg" src="./img/Running Guide pic9.png" alt="sample picture" > <br> <br>